SAP-archive/iot-application-services-sdk-nodejs/README.md

 **Provide environment in default-env.json file**
 The same mechanisms as descriped in the Cloud Foundry environment also are taking place for local running applications.
 The SAP Leonardo IoT SDK requires some credential and endpoint configuration, as it can be used for different tenants in different environments on different data centers.
 All these information is part of a Leonardo IoT service key which can be generated by a subaccount admin.
 The content of this service key has to be copied into a `default-env.json` file, which has to be placed on the projects root folder, so the SDK can also run on a local setup.
 If this file already exists as you may also include the SAP approuter into your project, feel free to just expand the existing file.

-This example shows how the `default-env.json` could look like:
+This example shows how the `default-env.json` could look like for using the Leonardo IoT service binding:
 ```
 {
   "VCAP_SERVICES": {